Opening a Synovus Savings Account: What to Know Before You Apply

 Compare to Others

-There are lots of savings account options out there, and it’s helpful to consider how they compare.
-Here are a few other savings accounts you may weigh in the balance when deciding where to open an account.
+There are many savings account options, and it’s helpful to consider how they compare.
+Here are a few other savings accounts you may consider when deciding where to open an account.

 CIT Savings Connect

-CIT Bank is a division of First Citizens Bank, and it offers a high-yield savings account with a competitive rate and low fees.
+CIT Bank is a division of First Citizens Bank.
+It offers a high-yield savings account with a competitive rate and low fees.
 In addition to savings accounts, CIT also offers checking accounts, money market accounts, and CDs.

-If you’re interested in an online savings option, you might consider CIT as a Synovus alternative.
+If you’re interested in an online savings option, consider CIT a Synovus alternative.

 Bread™ Savings